SunnyDeng/azure-content-dede/articles/api-management/api-management-howto-mutual-certificates.md

 [Prerequisites]: #prerequisites
 [Upload a client certificate]: #step1
 [Delete a client certificate]: #step1a
-[Konfigurieren einer API zum Verwenden eines gegenseitigen Zertifikats zur Proxyauthentifizierung]: #step2
+[Konfigurieren einer API zum Verwenden eines gegenseitigen Zertifikats zur Gatewayauthentifizierung]: #step2
 [Test the configuration by calling an operation in the Developer Portal]: #step3
 [Next steps]: #next-steps